 Anne – Co-founder & Facilitator

-Jump-starting SHARE has been a success these past three years, and we’re excited for another awesome year to come.
+Jump-starting SHARE has been a success these past four years, and we’re excited for another awesome year to come.
 We hope to promote our support group even more, host educational workshops and develop partnerships with campus and community resources.
 I struggled with using self-harm as a coping mechanism since the age of 13, and had an extended period of increased use and dependency during my first few years of university.
 In the beginning stages of my recovery, I always hoped for a place, outside of my doctor’s office, where I could find support by relating to peers with experiences of self-harm.
 Kind of like how people with alcoholism can attend Alcoholics Anonymous meetings.
 To my disappointment, no such parallel meetings existed for self-harm.
 Now, further along in my recovery, I am eager to create that space I desired, so people struggling right now can find the support that I wasn’t able to.
 Additionally, I hope to educate the larger community about self-harm, promote the importance of self-care, and to prevent people from using self-harm in the first place.

 Natasha – Co-founder & Facilitator